Welcome to The Six

 Whether you're looking for a new church, exploring faith for the first time, or just looking around, you would be very welcome to join us for one of our services, at one of our groups and activities, or just for a chat.
 You can find contact details for the clergy here.

 Julian is currently serving as curate in the parish of St Martin-in-Herne and principal minister for St Peter’s, Greenhill.
 He was ordained priest in July 2011.
 Prior to ordination he worked as a management accountant for Philips Electronics, within the UK and in France, where he was seconded for a few years.
 He was a founding director of Teletext, and became finance director and company secretary of the company, while studying for the priesthood.
 Julian enjoys music and art.
 He is married to Andrea, a piano and French teacher.
 They have three adult sons David, Samuel and Paul.
-He is familiar with a range of worship traditions, and has experience of setting up a Messy Church, a community café and a parent and toddler group.
+He is familiar with a range of worship traditions, and has experience of setting up a Messy Church, and running a parent and toddler, as well as actively engaging with a Community Cafe in Greenhill.

-Do come along to Newington Village Hall and enjoy a home-cooked lunch at The Well.
-You may like to make a note of the dates of The Well for the autumn and winter months (second Sunday each month) You will be very welcome – we look forward to meeting you!
+Do come along to Newington Village Hall and enjoy a home-cooked lunch at The Well for just £3.
+You may like to make a note of the dates of The Well for the spring and summer months (second Sunday each month) You will be very welcome – we look forward to meeting you!

 Join the conversation - being a Christian is about the whole of life, not just an hour on Sunday mornings, and our blog offers the chance to join in regular reflections on what it means to be a Christian in the modern world.